6 Best E-commerce Platforms of 2025: My Review

 When I first started my career in digital marketing, Wix was one of the easiest sites to set up and experiment with.
 For a person with no coding experience, I had a fully functional website up and running in no time.

-Wix also offers a great deal of design options.
+Wix also offers many design options.
 Want to tweak a color here or move a section there?
 No problem.
-Wix also packs in a bunch of features like contact forms, email integrations, and even e-commerce tools.
+Wix also packs in features like contact forms, email integrations, and even e-commerce tools.
 I found setting up an online store for clients surprisingly straightforward.

 What I like about Wix: